ThePrez/DCM-tools/README.md

 # DCM Tools for IBM i
 Command-line tools for working with Digital Certificate Manager (DCM) on IBM i.

 Currently still under development and without a published release.
 Proceed at your own risk.
+I'm not kidding.

 # Current features